The secrets of Champagne Billecart-Salmon

 Blanc de Blancs Brut Vintage 2004

 Pure Grand Cru Chardonnay from the villages of Chouilly, Avize and Mesnil-sur-Oger.
 33% vinified in old oak barrels.
 Pale bright gold, tiny bubble stream with complete beading around the rim of the glass, a joy to watch.
 Power and vivacity!
 White flowers again, yes it’s Mirabelle, plus grapefruit notes and lemon zest.
-The palate is all grace and a delicate complexity featuring chalky minerality, superbly textured, ethereal.
-Very long hazelnut finish.
+The palate is all grace and a delicate complexity featuring chalky minerality, superbly textured, even ethereal—finally, a very long hazelnut finish.
 I could cry.
 An emotional moment and a great culmination to the Milliésme range.

 Stockists: Berry Brothers & Rudd, £130.00

 But wait!
 There’s one final wine, a Cuvée Prestige.